What is counselling?

 How do I know if a counsellor is qualified?

 Accreditation and Registration in the United Kingdom is through a professional regulatory organisation.
-All practitioners at Morency Therapy are registered and accredited (or eligible for accreditation) through one of the following organisations:
+Julie is registered or accredited with:

 BPS - British Psychological Society